k-capehart/blog/content/posts/go-salesforce/index.md

 ## Introduction

-[go-salesforce](https://github.com/k-capehart/go-salesforce) is a new Salesforce REST API Wrapper written in [Go (golang)](https://go.dev/doc/), a statically typed, compiled programming language built by Google.
+[go-salesforce](https://github.com/k-capehart/go-salesforce) is a new Salesforce REST API wrapper written in [Go (golang)](https://go.dev/doc/), a statically typed, compiled programming language built by Google.
 It aims to make it easier for Go developers to call Salesforce REST API endpoints (such as authentication, querying, inserting/updating records, etc.) by wrapping these calls in methods that do all the hard work.
 Integrate an application into Salesforce with ease or utilize the power of Go by automating repetitive data tasks.

 Check out the repository in GitHub: [k-capehart/go-salesforce](https://github.com/k-capehart/go-salesforce)